nickku1223/Election_Analysis/README.md

 # Election_Analysis

 ## Overview of election audit:
-To analysis the election audit with Python based on the data provided (election_result.csv).
+To analyze the election audit with Python based on the data provided (election_result.csv).

 ## Election-audit results
 - How many votes were cast in this congressional election?